Neethan Shan

+Shan is the first Tamil-Canadian elected to city council.
+He was previously a TDSB trustee from 2016 to 2017 and a York Region District School Board (YRDSB) trustee from 2006 to 2010.
+In provincial politics, Shan served as the president of the Ontario New Democratic Party.

-Early life and family
+Early life and career

 Shan was born on December 24, 1978, in Jaffna in northern Sri Lanka.
 His father was from Neduntivu and his mother from Analaitivu.
 He moved to Canada as a refugee in 1995 aged 16.

-Shan is married to Thaadsha Navaneethan and has two sons.

-Education and early career

 Shan completed an honours bachelor of science (BSc) from the University of Toronto in 2001 and a bachelor of education (BEd) from the Ontario Institute for Studies in Education (OISE) in 2003.
 He later received a master of education (MEd) in sociology and equity studies in education from OISE in 2012.

-Shan began his career as a youth outreach worker in Malvern, Toronto.
+He began his career as a youth outreach worker in Malvern, Toronto.
 In 2001, aged 22, he became executive director of Canadian Tamil Youth Development Centre (CanTYD), a social service agency.
 He then became manager of youth programs at Malvern Family Resource Centre.
-In 2007 he became executive director of Council of Agencies Serving South Asians.
+In 2007, he became executive director of Council of Agencies Serving South Asians.

 Shan was vice-chair of the National Council of Canadian Tamils and chair of the Tamil Heritage Month Committee, which he founded in 2009.
 He has served numerous other community groups including Better Ballot Initiative; Boreal Institute for Civil Society (project director); Canadian Tamil Congress; Community Use of Schools Council; Malvern Community Coalition; Parent Action on Drugs (project coordinator); Scarborough Youth Task Group; Tsunami Relief Coordinating Committee; and the Youth Gang Work Group.
-He is also involved with Canadian Multicultural Radio and Tamil Vision International.
+He is also involved with Canadian Multicultural Radio, Tamil Vision International, the Tamil Canadian Centre for Civic Action, and the Urban Alliance on Race Relations.
+He was also a professor at Seneca College of Applied Arts and Technology.

 Political career

-Public school trustee
+Public school board trustee

 Shan unsuccessfully ran for York Region District School Board (YRDSB) public school trustee for wards 7 and 8 in the 2003 Markham elections.
 He was later elected to the school board following the 2006 Markham election.

 In January 2016, Shan was elected in a by-election to be the Toronto District School Board (TDSB) public school trustee for Ward 21 Scarborough—Rouge River.

-Shan assumed the trustee seat for Ward 17 in June 2022 after David Smith became the MPP for Scarborough Centre.
+Returning to elected politics, Shan was elected as the trustee for Ward 17 in November 2022 after incumbent David Smith became the MPP for Scarborough Centre.
+After Rachel Chernos Lin's resignation from the school board, Shan was acclaimed board chair; he was acting chair since July 2024.
+He was previously vice-chair.